Call-for-Code/CFC-COVID-19-Video-Transcriber/README.md

 ## 4. Install dependencies and run the applications

 ### Server
-1. From the root project directory, create a pipenv virtual environment:
+1. This tutorial uses [pipenv](https://github.com/pypa/pipenv).
+If you are using another python distribution or package manager, you will need to install the dependencies located in the `Pipfile`.
+Alternatively, using pipenv, from the root project directory, create a pipenv virtual environment.
     ```bash
     pipenv --python <path to python executable>
     ```